alireza-v/travel_agency/README.md

 This is a Django-based tour and travel application used for booking hotels, flights, and tours.
 It uses Django as the backend framework and Django REST framework (DRF) for building API functionalities.

-## Project Status

-This project is currently a work in progress and may lack some essential features.
-Future updates are planned to enhance functionality and address existing limitations.
-Contributions and suggestions are welcome!

 ## Getting Started <a name = "getting_started"></a>
 - Clone the repository to your local machine:
     ```